How does Email Alias work?

-Create your directory, and use it to quickly create aliases without opening SimpleLogin web or mobile apps.
+Create your subdomain, and use it to quickly create aliases without opening SimpleLogin web or mobile apps.
 Learn more.

 If you already have several mailboxes, this feature is for you: you can add your mailboxes into SimpleLogin and choose which one to use when creating an alias.
 Learn more.